To qualify for this amount, a program must:

 - be suitable for children; and

-- require significant physical activity that contributes to cardiorespiratory endurance, plus one or more of:
+- require significant physical activity.
+Generally, most of the activities must include a significant amount of physical activity contributing to cardiorespiratory endurance, plus one or more of:

 - muscular strength,